What is Trust Administration

 Initiating the change of title can be a lengthy procedure.
 It involves filling out a change of ownership forms and filing affidavits.
-If the property’s value or type of Trust qualifies for estate tax exemption, you must attach a completed exemption form.
 A trust administration attorney can help you through these steps.

 Compile other remaining assets

-After transferring the real estate title to the Trust, the administrator must then identify other assets in the grantor’s estate-these range from investment accounts, second homes, and bank accounts.
+After transferring the real estate title to the Trust, the administrator should identify other assets in the grantor’s estate-these range from investment accounts, second homes, and bank accounts.
 If any of these assets are not listed in the Trust, that may necessitate probate.

 The property consolidation process establishes what the grantor planned in the Trust and will and what he/she left out.
 Suppose the grantor left a pour-over will (a will that allows every asset to be automatically transferred into a trust).
-In that case, California laws require the will to be probated before the assets get transferred into the Trust.
+In that case, California laws require the will to be probated before the assets get transferred into the Trust in some cases.

 Next, appraise assets.

 After you take inventory of all assets in the decedent’s estate, the next critical step is appraising them.
 An appraisal establishes the current value for proper distribution and tax purposes.
 Most likely, the terms of the trust outline the percentage distributions per the will of the decedent.
-You must accurately account for all the assets for rightful distribution.
+Accurately account for all the assets for rightful distribution makes for smooth administration.

-You must send a similar notice to the credit card report agencies (Experian, Equifax, and Transunion).
-The Trustee should inform them that the person has died and that his/her social security number or name should not be used by anyone to obtain new credit.
+The Trustee should inform credit card report agencies (Experian, Equifax, and Transunion) that the person has died and that his/her social security number or name should not be used by anyone to obtain new credit.